williamdemeo/ds644-spring2023/scala/README.md

     Alternatively, whenever you want to (re)import a build, you can click on the Metals icon on the left and then select "Import build" from the "Build Commands" menu.

 6. Open the `Main.scala` file by clicking the two-paper Explorer icon on the top left and then find the `src/main/scala/Main.scala` file in the Explorer view.
-When it opens in the editor window, you should see a play button on the top right of the VSCode window.
-If you click the play button, VSCode will build and run your program.
+When it opens in the editor window, after VSCode/Metals successfully compiles the program, you will see the words "run|debug" above the `Main` class.
+If you click the word "run", VSCode will run the program and print "Hello World!" in one of the consoles in the bottom pane of the VSCode window.

 ## Scala worksheets